justjuned/cld2-small/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile:CLD2Owners

 ```ruby
 gem 'cld2', require 'cld'